bbc/tams/docs/adr/0056-roles-in-collections.md

 * Option 3: Use `role` as editorial purpose, use other queries for Flow/Source properties
 * Option 4a: Capture editorial purpose elsewhere, use `role` as an optional label
 * Option 4b: Capture editorial purpose elsewhere, use `role` as an optional label, add a `priority` for sorting
+* Option 4c: Capture editorial purpose elsewhere, use `role` as an optional label, insist list is ordered

 ## Decision Outcome

-Chosen option: Option 4b because it avoids storing properties of Flows and Sources on collection items, instead keeping them on the objects they naturally fit with.
+Chosen option: Option 4c because it avoids storing properties of Flows and Sources on collection items, instead keeping them on the objects they naturally fit with and naturally providing an ordering without additional fields.
 It also limits the changes required to the API, and while in some cases it may trigger extra API requests (e.g. to get the details of items in a collection), it is likely the details of those collection items will be needed anyway, so the requests would be needed, and was made less onerous by the additional query parameters introduced in [ADR0049](./0049-source-collected_by-query-parameter.md) (<https://github.com/bbc/tams/pull/183>).
 Furthermore the TAMS API is intended not to serve as a Media Asset Manager and provide minimal library management and discovery features: through that lens the additional request burden seems reasonable and if it becomes too onerous in a particular deployment, that may indicate a MAM is required.